Utkarshita/cyberTools/Info-gathering/wireshark.md

 # Shodan

 Shodan is like Google for hackers - it indexes devices instead of websites.
+- Shodan is passive recon but extremely powerful — like OSINT for devices.
+- It’s helped identify exposed ICS, traffic cams, even nuclear plant interfaces.
+- When combined with Censys or ZoomEye, it can form a full-picture internet scan framework.

 ## What Shodan Finds
 Shodan scans the entire internet for: